Approved 8 November 2014

-Article II: Nonprofit CharacterThe Society shall be operated as a nonstock corporation under the laws of the Commonwealth of Virginia and as a nonprofit corporation in accordance with Section 501(c)(3) of the Internal Revenue Code.
+Article II: Nonprofit CharacterThe Society shall be operated as a nonstock corporation under the laws of the Commonwealth of Virginia, including the provisions of the Virginia Nonstock Corporation Act (the “Act”), and as a nonprofit corporation in accordance with Section 501(c)(3) of the Internal Revenue Code.
 It may be referred to herein as the “Society” or the “Corporation”.

 Article III: Objectives